 An online marketing plan is essential to organizing your promotional efforts and making sure they correspond to your business’ goals.
 It's not about being on the internet “just for the sake of it” but about using all the tools online marketing offers in order to strengthen your brand and make the most of the benefits.
 So, are you ready to create your plan?

-10 Steps to Creating Your Online Marketing Plan
+How to Create an Online Marketing Plan

 1. Your Environment: The Market and the Competition